Generic Name: onabotulinumtoxinA

 Pre-Existing Neuromuscular Disorders

-Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis or neuromuscular junction disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) should be monitored particularly closely when given botulinum toxin.
-Patients with neuromuscular disorders may be at increased risk of clinically significant effects including severe dysphagia and respiratory compromise from typical doses of Botox Cosmetic [see Warnings and Precautions (5.7)].
+Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis or neuromuscular junction disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) should be monitored when given botulinum toxin.
+Patients with neuromuscular disorders may be at increased risk of clinically significant effects including generalized muscle weakness, diplopia, ptosis, dysphonia, dysarthria, severe dysphagia and respiratory compromise from onabotulinumtoxinA [see Warnings and Precautions (5.7)].

 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several months, and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

-Treatment of cervical dystonia with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
+Treatment with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
-There have been postmarketing reports of serious breathing difficulties, including respiratory failure, in cervical dystonia patients.
+There have been postmarketing reports of serious breathing difficulties, including respiratory failure.

-Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscle have been reported to be at greater risk for dysphagia.
+Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscle for the treatment of cervical dystonia have been reported to be at greater risk for dysphagia.
 Limiting the dose injected into the sternocleidomastoid muscle may reduce the occurrence of dysphagia.
 Injections into the levator scapulae may be associated with an increased risk of upper respiratory infection and dysphagia.

 Patients treated with botulinum toxin may require immediate medical attention should they develop problems with swallowing, speech or respiratory disorders.
 These reactions can occur within hours to weeks after injection with botulinum toxin [see Warnings and Precautions (5.2)].